 This week’s VIDEO presents highlights from the full BLOG post, A User’s Guide to the DIR Model where you can find the Key Take-Aways PDF.
 The purpose of the VIDEO blog series is to review the key concepts of DIR/Floortime in a more digestible format for parents and those new to the DIR model.
 To view the VIDEO or full BLOG post, please click on the respective button above.

 Also included in this week’s post is another example of a 20-minute Floortime session.
 In the video link below, you will see a child enjoying water balloon play with his Dad.
 Using examples from the book by Dr. Davis and colleagues, Dad’s goal is to work through the core capacities up to and including Capacity 4 where he can get sustained interactions and social problem-solving with his son.

 You may have noticed that not only were there comments in the video example, but also yellow asterisks * at various parts in the video.
-In the next few weeks, we will review the blog post on Self-Reflection as a strategy in Floortime.
+In the next few weeks, we will review the blog post on Self-Reflection in Floortime.
 It will review the video above for what went well and why, what Dad can do to facilitate more robust interactions in future Floortime sessions, and other thoughts and noted reflections.
 Do stay tuned!

-Until next week… here’s to affecting autism through play!
+Until next week… here’s to affecting autism through playful interactions!